gelson12/save_sent_picture_to_S3/README.md

 API Gateway only allows Lambda invocation securely.

 Limitations:
-This is a simulated setup using LocalStack endpoints; real AWS resources are not provisioned.
+This is a simulated setup using LocalStack endpoints; real AWS resources are not provisioned due to the fact that my current employers(BA) does not permit me to use their infrastructure for testing.